avo-hq/docs/0.1/fields-reference.md

 select :level, options: { beginner: 'Beginner', advanced: 'Advanced' }, default: -> (model, resource, view, field) { Time.now.hour < 12 ? 'advanced' : 'beginner' }
 ```

-## Help Text
+## Help text

-Sometimes you will need a some extra text to better explain what the fied is used for.
+Sometimes you will need some extra text to explain better what the field is used for.
 You can achieve this by using the `help` method.

-This can be either text or HTML.
+The value can be either text or HTML.

 ```ruby
 # using text value